openownership/data-standard/docs/about/index.md

    :alt: Timeline of standard development.
 End of 2016: rapid prototype.
 2017, Q2: release of BODS Beta-1.
 2017, Q3: initital pilots.
 2018, Q3: release of BODS Beta-2.
 2019: release of BODS v1.0.

 ```
-This is Beta-2 of the Beneficial Ownership Data Standard.
+This is v0.1-rc (release candidate) of the Beneficial Ownership Data Standard.
 The data model has been updated and additional codelist information added since Beta-1.

 Implementers should be aware that future changes are anticipated, before a version 1.0 release.
 However, from this beta release onwards, any structural changes or major definitional changes will only take place following consultation.
 A clear [changelog](changelog) will be provided, and the documentation of previous versions maintained in archive form.